 It is a species-appropriate way to approach dog nutrition by giving dogs what they biologically should eat instead of what humans want them to eat.

 That’s how B&C differs from everyone else: we don’t think the food we give our dogs should be “convenient” or “easy,” we believe the food we give our dogs should be good.
 We're on a mission to educate people about the power of raw, fresh food so that they can make wise decisions about what they put in their dog's bowl.
 We're disrupting the status quo of kibble in order to actually change how we feed our dogs.

 MAKE YOUR DOG A #RAWFED DOG

-JOIN OUR TRIBE as we continue to push the pet food industry to change for the better by feeding real food, not fast food.
+Feeling inspired to start feeding fresh, not fast?
+Join us as we continue to push the pet food industry to change for the better.

-We are determined to help YOU learn all that you can about dog nutrition, raw food, and the benefits of Ketogenic food so that you can make the best nutritional decisions for your dog.
+…is learn all that you can about dog nutrition, raw food, and the benefits of whole foods over processed foods for your dog’s body.
+This way, you can make the best nutritional decisions for your dog.

 Have specific questions about your dog’s health?
 While B&C cannot give medical advice, we recommend seeking advice from a Holistic Veterinarian for your best furry friend (BFF).
 B&C is here to be a resource for you while you learn more about raw food, Keto, and dog nutrition!